testaidemo4/workshop/PROMPTING_GUIDE.md

 Here's the same counter, written with all five:

 ```
-Context: I'm on branch workshop/pagduldx in the Widget Wall project.
+Context: I'm on branch workshop/dar in the Widget Wall project.
 The page
-auto-loads widgets/pagduldx.js and calls mount(root) with an empty container.
+auto-loads widgets/dar.js and calls mount(root) with an empty container.
 Copy the shape of examples/example-widget.js.

-Task: build a counter widget in widgets/pagduldx.js.
+Task: build a counter widget in widgets/dar.js.

 Constraints:
-- Register one widget whose id is "pagduldx".
+- Register one widget whose id is "dar".
 - Build everything inside root; no libraries, no network calls.
 - Don't touch index.html, loader.js, styles.css, registry.js, or anyone else's file.